danielrobertson/danielrobertson/README.md

 ## 📚 Side projects

 When I'm not coding for work, I like to experiment with new technologies to learn and scratch my own itch.
-Here's a couple of my own toy projects that I've built and/or currently working on:
+Here's a couple of my own toy projects that I've built and/or am currently working on:

 - **[Leafly chatbot](https://github.com/danielrobertson/leafly-bot)**: I integrated Leafly's API with Facebook Messenger SDK to create a chatbot that can answer questions about cannabis strains